-Donkeys are intelligent, curious animals.
-In the wild, they spend most of their time exploring their environment in search of food and companionship.
+Donkeys are intelligent, curious animals that need toys to play with.
+In the wild, they spend most of their time exploring their environment for food and companionship.

 Domesticated donkeys constantly search their space for novel experiences to replicate that level of mental stimulation.
 Without it, they may become bored, disinterested, and depressed.